chelnak/vRAAPIClient/docs/catalog_service.md

 Before using this function you will need to generate a blueprint request file.

-To do this following instructions on Grant Orchards blog [here](http://grantorchard.com/vcac/concepts/exploring-vcac-api-part-1/)
+To do this follow the instructions on Grant Orchards blog [here](http://grantorchard.com/vcac/concepts/exploring-vcac-api-part-1/)

 ###Basic example: